khanhvu207/khanhvu207.github.io/_posts/2024-07-23-kl_upper_bound.md

 \end{align}
 $$

-This bound is particularly useful when it comes to deriving some concentration bounds on the KL divergence with respect to $$q$$.
+This bound is particularly useful when it comes to deriving some concentration bounds for the KL divergence with respect to $$q$$.
 I will discuss this matter in another blog post.
 It's 1:44AM now and I need to go to bed for real this time.